 It's a win win as far as I'm concerned.
 I know I'm really responsible, respectful, and tidy and I love animals so I know I'll do a good job for whoever trusts me with their home.
 In addition to the possible company of some furry friends, I get a free place to stay which allows me to splurge on other things without too much worry. :)

-The links I mentioned above are a great resource.
-You can also post in various Facebook travel groups or area-specific groups such as the one for Costa Rica Expats.
+The house sitting website links I mentioned above are a great resource.
+You can also post in various Facebook travel groups or area-specific expat groups.

 If you are actually "on the ground" and are already traveling, I have found that communities with a lot of expats are good because the homeowners tend to get house sitters every year when they go home for the off-season.
 Not only for pet sitting, but a lot of times people just don't want their house vacant.
 This could be for safety reasons or just to keep things running.
 Get to know people in the community and get the word out that you're looking to house sit.